Almezing/almezing.github.io/_posts/DRAFT-2019-02-14-Grinders.md

 ### Grinders (Represents Gangreene Gang):
 Auto-Biohacking group consisting of zealous members who are brutal in their conduct.
 The process of induction for new members is done by completing extremely difficult tasks to the point of suicide of martyrdom status.
 This is the only way members can show that they truly believe they are to be accepted.
 The tasks makes it almost a certainty these new members return with life threatening wounds and missing limbs.
 Some do not return, leaving abandonment or death as the only valid assumptions.
-Once accepted, members are administered a secret injection, not known to the outside, that’ll force their body to regenerate damage parts, but the healing process leaves the affect area with green pigment.
+Once accepted, members are administered a secret injection, not known to the outside, that’ll force their body to regenerate damage parts, but the healing process leaves the part with green pigment.
 Some members try to improve themselves with body parts of anyone they want, most times by force.

 https://en.wikipedia.org/wiki/Grinder_(biohacking)